dilling/wasm-envoy-proxy/README.md

   - [x] parse the service name from the envoy config
   - [x] add the required scopes to the thrift annotation
   - [x] add the scope to the token in auth service
+  - [ ] parse the method from the thrift request body
   - [ ] parse thrift in auth service to get required scopes
   - [x] return the required scopes for service/endpoint from auth service
   - [x] validate scopes in the envoy plugin